-As regards monitoring of impacts on ecological resources particularly in Forest, Sanctuary or National Park, it is generally done by the concerned Divisional Forest Officer, Chief Wildlife Warden and their staff as a part of their normal duties.
-A detailed Environment Management Plan (EMP) including monitoring plan for all possible environmental and social impact and its proper management has been drawn (Table-6.1) and will be implemented during various stage of project execution.
+A detailed Environment Management Plan (EMP) including monitoring plan for all possible environmental and social impact and its proper management has been drawn (Table- 6.1) and will be implemented during various stage of project execution.
 Since many provisions of EMP are to be implemented by contractor hence for proper monitoring EMP has included in the contract document.
-A budget estimate towards tree/crop/tower base compensation and EMP implementation is prepared and is placed at Annexure-9.
-A summary of the same is presented below:
+A budget estimate towards tree/crop compensation and EMP implementation is detailed at Annexure-7.